Plex is like a kind of locally-hosted Netflix and offers a number of compelling benefits:

 Items in the Plex library

-For a dump of what films are in your Plex library see: find out how many films are on your Plex server.
+For my write up of how to dump a list of films in your library from Plex’s internal database, see: find out how many films are on your Plex server.

 Organising files for Plex